mamacas/Data-Structures-and-Algorithms/README.md

 * hash(key)
     * takes in an arbitrary key
     * returns the table index to be assigned to it

 ***

+#### Graphs
+Code Challenge: Class 35

+##### Challenge
+* Implement a graph, represented as an adjacency list, with the abilities to add vertices, add edges, get a list of a vertex's adjacent vertices, get a list of all vertices in the graph, and get the size of the graph

+##### API
+* addVertex(value)
+    * takes in a value
+    * adds a vertex with that value to the graph
+    * initializes its place in the graph's edges list with an object whose key is the vertex value and whose value is an empty array
+    * returns the vertex
+* addEdge(vertexA, vertexB)
+    * takes in two vertices
+    * adds vertexB to the array which is the value of vertexA's object in the graph's edges array
+    * adds vertexA to the array which is the value of vertexB's object in the graph's edges array
+    ```
+    graph.edges = [
+        { vertexA.value: [vertexB] },
+        { vertexB.value: [vertexA] }
+        ]
+    ```
+* getNeighbors(vertex)
+    * takes in a vertex
+    * returns a list of all vertices adjacent to the input vertex
+* getVertices()
+    * takes no arguments
+    * returns a list of all vertices present in the graph
+* getSize()
+    * takes no arguments
+    * returns an integer representing how many vertices are present in the graph

+***
 ***